Roosevelttt/AI-ML-PROJECT/MODEL_DOCUMENTATION.md

 ## 📝 Conclusion

-The AI/ML Code Classifier successfully achieves its goal of distinguishing between AI-generated and human-written Python code.
+The Python Code Classifier successfully achieves its goal of distinguishing between AI-generated and human-written Python code.
 With perfect accuracy on test samples and robust feature engineering, the model provides reliable classification with high confidence scores.
 The system is production-ready and integrated into a user-friendly web application.